YaseiTanuki/Memory-Storage/README.md

 So, I created this site, for easier storing, giving details and viewing your memories.<br/>

 ## Visual
 This site is available online.
-You may want to take a look: [x]: memory-storage.netlify.app <br/>
+You may want to take a look: [here]:(memory-storage.netlify.app) <br/>
 P/s: I'm using free hosting service (Render), which will automatically spun down after 15 minutes of inactivity.
 Render spins it up again when a new requset come.
 Which mean, the first time you send request (Register, login... etc), it will takes sometime.<br/>

 ## Installation